holochain/docs-pages/src/pages/concepts/7_validation.md

 ---

-They both send a copy of their receipts back to Alice.
-Later on, they share the operation with their neighbors for resilience.
+They both send a **validation receipt** back to Alice.
+Later on, they share the DHT operation with their neighbors for resilience.
 :::

 !!! info Multiple operations for each action
 You may remember from our [exploration of the DHT](../4_dht/) that the 'store entry' operation is only one of three produced by the action that Alice committed to her chain.
-The 'store record' and 'register agent activity' operations are validated by other authorities, and the validation function may contain slightly different logic for each of them based on the nature of the operation --- for instance, the 'store record' authority may not care about the number of words in the entry, but may care whether the author has been granted permission to add new words to the DHT.
-Ultimately, all authorities can retrieve all record data for an operation, along with all source chain data preceding that record, but it may make sense to distribute the work in ways that are appropriate for each operation.
+The 'store record' and 'register agent activity' operations are validated by other authorities, and the validation function may contain slightly different logic for each of them based on the context they have locally --- for instance, the 'register agent activity' authority may not care about the number of words in the entry, but may check the author's source chain (which is stored locally for these authorities but not for others) contains a permission to add new words to the DHT.
+Ultimately, all authorities can retrieve all record data for an operation, along with all source chain data preceding that record, and perform validation but it may make sense to distribute the work in ways that are appropriate for each operation.
 !!!

 #### Invalid entry